yuanji-dev/pocket/README.md

 pocket
 ======

-##introduction
+##Introduction

 A web application(powered by [flask](http://flask.pocoo.org/) to Read it later like [pocket](http://getpocket.com).

 ##Usage

-add link to read it later.
+Add link to read it later.

+##Other

+Still in development.